torappinfo/uweb/misc/ebrowser/README.md

     npm install ebrowser

-OR download/"git clone" files directly from any of [mirror repositories](https://gitlab.com/jamesfengcao/uweb/-/blob/master/en/mirrors.md) and ebrowser is under the folder "misc/ebrowser".
+OR download/`git clone` files directly from any of [mirror repositories](https://gitlab.com/jamesfengcao/uweb/-/blob/master/en/mirrors.md) and ebrowser is under the folder `misc/ebrowser`.

 #### Install electron
 Before you can run ebrowser, you need to install electron either with nodejs by